Air Curtains For Climate Control and Pest Protection

 When a 35,000-sq ft.
-Romanesque Revival-style structure built in 1888 called for climate control and flying pest protection, they realized only the Mars Air Systems air curtain would do.Central Market York, a public market in a cavernous brick building, occupies nearly the full sprawling city block in York, Pennsylvania and is home to more than 50 vendors selling everything from seafood to fresh produce to prepared meals.
-Upgrading the energy efficiency of this historic building is a challenge as the structures don’t easily adapt to modern precision mechanical systems.
-To welcome the daily throngs of visitors and food shoppers, the building hosts a series of entry doors yet the multitude of openings introduces flying pests, dust and debris that can threaten food.
-Repeated opening of entry doors also exposes the interior to the Eastern Seaboard – chilled air in the winter and the stuffy conditions that pervade during the region’s humid summers – two harsh conditions which drive unpalatable experiences for shoppers, tourists and workers.
+Romanesque Revival-style structure built in 1888 called for climate control and flying pest protection, they realized only the Mars Air Systems air curtain would do.Central Market York, a public market in a cavernous brick building, occupies nearly the full sprawling city block in York, Pennsylvania, and is home to more than 50 vendors selling everything from seafood to fresh produce to prepared meals.
+Upgrading the energy efficiency of this historic building is a challenge, as such structures don’t easily adapt to modern precision mechanical systems.
+To welcome the daily throngs of visitors and food shoppers, the building hosts a series of entry doors that also introduces flying pests, dust, and debris that can threaten food.
+Frequent opening of entry doors also exposes the interior to the Eastern Seaboard – chilled air in the winter and pervasive stuffy conditions during the humid summers – two harsh conditions which create unpleasant experiences for shoppers, tourists and workers.

-Older buildings, ground up construction and commercial renovations of every kind realize an immediate benefit from the energy savings that follow on the heels of a Mars air curtain installation.For Central Market York, now listed on the National Register of Historic Places, using a bank of Mars Standard air curtain units now provides vital protection from a host of invaders.
+Older buildings, ground-up construction, and commercial renovations of every kind realize an immediate benefit from the energy savings of a Mars air curtain installation.For Central Market York, now listed on the National Register of Historic Places, using a bank of Mars Standard air curtain units now provides vital protection from a host of invaders.
 The Standard unit, Mar’s most frequently specified product, is well suited to a multitude of customer-facing applications as a commercial and industrial hybrid.
 Its ½ horsepower motor produces a protective flow of air for heights up to 10 ft.
 Deploying the optional heating elements means that York County’s frigid winters, which typically hover in the mid-20’s°F, don’t drive away shoppers or create uncomfortable working conditions.
-Of incalculable benefit is the boon for Central Market’s individual vendor owners given that consumer behavior studies demonstrate shoppers spend more in warm air temperatures.
-Now with the Mars solution in place to create an appealing...and safe...internal atmosphere, this community gathering spot is as welcoming as it is significant.
+Of incalculable benefit is the boon for Central Market’s individual vendors, given that consumer behavior studies demonstrate shoppers spend more in warm air temperatures.
+Now with the Mars solution in place to create an appealing (and safe) internal atmosphere, this community gathering spot is as welcoming as it is significant.

-Large cavernous manufacturing centers grapple with complexities — voluminous staff, high traffic, inconsistent climate control, and ongoing pressure to create productive working environments so output goals are hit month after month.In the Campbell Soup Company’s sprawling, 2.4 million-sq.-ft. facility, a collection of exterior doors continually introduce outside air to the workspace.
-Facility managers were using propeller-based fans in an ill-working attempt to barricade the unwanted airflow they blamed for drafts and shrinking productivity.
-The fans were doubly ineffective because they relied on excessively high horsepower to produce a wide projection of diffused air.
-The fans were spreading an unfocused blast of air using an excessive amount of energy.
-The Mars Air Systems air curtain solution was able to produce a precision air barrier with a concentrated blast of air that used only 3 HP versus the fan’s excessive 15 hp.
-Better still, the Mars solution consumes the energy equivalency of one standard metal parking light with a 1500-watt metal halide bulb turned on for one hour and completely eliminated the view obstruction of the fans.
+Cavernous manufacturing centers grapple with complexities — numerous staff, high traffic, inconsistent climate control, and ongoing pressure to create productive working environments to hit output goals month after month.In the Campbell Soup Company’s sprawling, 2.4 million-sq.-ft. facility, an array of exterior doors continually introduce outside air into the workspace.
+Facility managers were using propeller-based fans in an inefficient attempt to barricade the unwanted airflow responsible for drafts and shrinking productivity.
+The fans were doubly ineffective because they used excessive horsepower to produce a wide flow of unfocused air.
+The Mars Air Systems air curtain solution was able to produce a precision air barrier with a concentrated blast of air that used only 3 HP versus the old system's 15 HP.
+Better still, the Mars solution completely eliminated the view obstruction of the fans while consuming the energy equivalent of one standard metal parking light with a 1500-watt metal halide bulb operating for one hour.

 When you bring in the world’s top entertainment venue designers to build an iconic sports facility valued at $1.1B, filling the 1.75M sq ft structure with premium equipment that performs with the latest technology is the name of the game.U.S.
-Bank Stadium, home to the Minnesota Vikings football franchise, is big, bold and best-in-breed.
-With entry doors that serve as the daily gateway for tens of thousands, they needed the most technologically advanced way to thwart flying pests and keep climatized air inside and harsh winds outside.
-Now with 25 sizable Mars air curtains, fans experience a halo of heated air during Minnesota winters and an invisible protective barrier from dust and pests year ‘round.
-Down below, the dock doors that service a facility with over 430 food points of sale, have their own protection with a cluster of Mars industrial air curtains designed for environments that need heavy-duty brawn.
+Bank Stadium – home to the Minnesota Vikings football franchise – is big, bold, and best-in-breed.
+With entry doors that serve as the gateway for tens of thousands daily, they needed the most technologically–advanced way to thwart flying pests and keep climatized air inside and harsh winds outside.
+Now with 25 sizable Mars air curtains, fans experience a halo of heated air during Minnesota winters and an invisible protective barrier from dust and pests year–round.
+Down below, the dock doors that service the facility's over 430 food points of sale, have their own protection with a cluster of Mars industrial air curtains, designed for environments that need heavy-duty brawn.

-When you’re as successful as Westmoreland County Food Bank because you serve 7,200 families a month and operate a 40,000 sq.ft. facility that processes 8.6 million pounds of food a year, your food storage equipment needs to work flawlessly.For Westmoreland, facility limitations forced the freezer and evaporator to sit side-by-side which led to a healthy dose of humidity leading to ice and frost on the floor outside the freezer doorway – a safety hazard for both forklifts and workers on foot.
+When you’re as successful as Westmoreland County Food Bank, you serve 7,200 families a month and operate a 40,000 sq.ft. facility that processes 8.6 million pounds of food a year, - and your food storage equipment needs to work flawlessly.For Westmoreland, facility limitations forced the freezer and evaporator to sit side-by-side, which caused excessive humidity that led to ice and frost on the floor outside the freezer doorway – a safety hazard for both forklifts and workers on foot.
 When it’s too important or costly to be anything other than right, Mars Air Systems is the team you want on your side.
-Mars has been repeatedly the source for answers when large industrial and foodservice operators need no-fail solutions to vexing humidity, unwanted condensation or accident-provoking pools of water.
-Deploying air baffles to ride shotgun along side the series of air curtains gave the Westmoreland workers the means to ward off the flowing water that had been a source of slippage, falls and worker injury.
+Mars has been repeatedly the source for answers when large industrial and foodservice operators need no-fail solutions to vexing humidity, unwanted condensation, or hazardous pools of water.
+Deploying air baffles along side the series of air curtains gave the Westmoreland workers the means to ward off the flowing water that had been a source of slippage, falls, and worker injury.